jiinjeong/CSVolunteer/README.md

-# CS4All - Summer Curriculum
+# CS Volunteer - Summer Curriculum
-Created by: Jiin Jeong<br/>
-Note to collaborators: Add your ID (@) for the curriculum/projects that you created or helped create.
 ### Week 1-5: Python Beginner
 #### Week 1: Introduction to CS (@jiinjeong)
 * **What is Python?**: A programming language is a set of instructions for a computer to perform specific tasks.
 There are many programming languages including Java, C, C++, Ruby, etc. Python is an interpreted, high-level, general-purpose programming language created in 1991 by the Dutch programmer Guido van Rossum.
 The current stable release is version 3.8, so we typically say we are using Python3.